CodingWithDavid/AddDarkModeSupport/README.md

 # Add Dark Mode Support with TailwindCss

-I see a lot of web application that allows the user to switch between light mode and dark mode.
-This project show how I implemented this feature
+I see a lot of web applications that allow the user to switch between light mode and dark mode.
+This project shows how I implemented this feature using TailwindCss

 by [CodingWithDavid](http://twitter.com/CodingwithDavid)

 ## Why

-I was planning on adding this feature to several on my projects and I needed to know how to implemented it.
-The best to learn how, is to do it.
+I was planning on adding this feature to several on my current projects and I needed to know how to implemented it.
+The best way to learn how, is to do it.

 ## Getting Started